Skip to main content

 Assess

-The class or subject teacher will work with the SENDCO to carry out a clear analysis of the pupil’s needs.
+The class or subject teacher will work with the SENCO to carry out a clear analysis of the pupil’s needs.
 This will draw on:

 • The teacher’s assessment and experience of the pupil